 You must have:

-If you are under 18 years or are accompanied by children – additional documents as described under ‘Minors’ in the menu on the left.
+If you are under 18 years or are accompanied by children – additional documents as described under ‘Minors’

 In cases of third-country nationals, proof of legal residence in the Russian Federation in line with federal legislation (e.g. residence permit, long-term visa or registration), valid for at least three months after the planned return from the Schengen area or a document proving that the applicant has applied for a renewal of proof of legal residence.
 If the applicant is not residing in the Russian Federation, proof of legal presence in the Russian Federation and justification for submitting visa application in the Russian Federation instead of the country of residence.